bunnykek/BonkMeet/README.md

 Telegram bot to attend Google Meet sessions on behalf of you :D
 ## Features
 - Joins GMeet from Telegram.
-- Toggle chatbox and send message to the chatbox directly from telegram.
+- Sends notification when the chatbox is being spammed (>15 messages/min)
 - Automatically leaves the meet when the meet strength becomes less than the assigned threshold strength.
 - Shows the current status(screenshot) of the ongoing meet.
 ## How to use?